anelendata/anelendata.github.io/source/_posts/What-is-P-in-ELTP-Process.md

 ## ELT does not solve the "Data Last-mile Problem"

-Let me expand this by a realistic business scenario: Product Qualifying Lead scoring (PQL scoring).
+Let me expand this by a realistic business scenario: Product Qualified Lead scoring (PQL scoring).

 Suppose your company is a Software-as-a-Service (SaaS) company.
 The service is free to sign up to use the basic feature.
 Your potential customer finds your service through an online ad.
 Sign up is free but the user must enter their work email and business information.